deonmenezes/Python-Projects/README.md

 # Python-100-Days-of-Code

-Hello, fellow internet human! 👋
+Hello, fellow internet human! 👋 My Name is Deon Menezes

 What you'll see below is a log for every project I do for 100 days of Python Code.
-I'm following [Dr. Angela Yu's Udemy Course](https://www.udemy.com/course/100-days-of-code/)
+I'm following [Dr. Angela Yu's Udemy Course](https://www.udemy.com/course/100-days-of-code/), The Links Currently arent working at the moment :(

 ## Beginner 🐣
 | Day | Project                   | Progress                                                                                                              | Link                                                                                                                                                               |